 More than 700 candidates have already registered with the Federal Election Commission to run for president in 2020.

-The election is still more than 500 days away, but the Democratic playing field is starting to look crowded.
+The election is still more than 500 days away, but the Democratic playing field is shaping up to be the largest in history.
 Here are the people officially running for president.

 The Incumbent: President Donald Trump